copilot-app/copilot-obd/README.md

 # Theory and practice

-The OBD2 diagnostic connector distinguishes two types: Type A, which is commonly found in passenger cars, while Type B can be found in vehicles with medium and heavy duty.
+The OBD2 diagnostic connector distinguishes two types: Type A, which is commonly found in passenger cars, while Type B can be found in medium and heavy-duty vehicles.
 Due to the fact that ISO standards have been adopted at different points in time, the cars currently driving on our roads may use different versions of these standards.
 Depending on the protocol used and the measurement systems present in the vehicle itself, the pool of information broadcasted by the CAN bus also changes.

 [OBD2 Explained](https://www.csselectronics.com/pages/obd2-explained-simple-intro)